 - Grand Ditch: Built between 1890 and 1932, this ditch was originally created to divert water from the western side of the Continental Divide to the Great Plains of the east.

 - Cub Lake: Take Cub Lake Trail for ample opportunities for birdwatching and wildflower viewing.

 - Long Peak, Chasm Lake: A very popular climb to the park’s tallest peak - Long Peak.
 The trail to Chasm Lake is slightly less challenging and offers beautiful views.

 - Sprague Lake: A wheelchair accessible trail offering views of Flattop and Hallett.

 There are five drive-in campgrounds and one drive-in group camping area within the park.
 Three of the campgrounds--Moraine Park, Glacier Basin, and Aspenglen--take reservations, as does the group-camping area.
 Other campgrounds are first-come, first-served, and fill quickly during the summer.

 For those interested in backcountry camping, you must obtain a permit from the Kawuneeche Visitor Center.
 During the summer, there is a fee to camp.
 Call (970) 586-1242 for more information.

-Pets are permitted in the park, however they are not allowed on trails or in the backcountry.
-They are allowed only in areas accessed by vehicles, including roadsides, parking areas, picnic areas and campgrounds.
+Pets are permitted in the park, however, they are not allowed on trails or in the backcountry.
+They are allowed only in areas accessed by vehicles, including roadsides, parking areas, picnic areas, and campgrounds.
 You must keep your pet on a leash no longer than six feet and attended at all times.
-If you plan on taking long hikes or traveling into the backcountry, you may want consider pet boarding facilities which available in Estes Park and Grand Lake.
+If you plan on taking long hikes or traveling into the backcountry, you may want to consider pet boarding facilities, which are available in Estes Park and Grand Lake.